purawaktra/slinguage/machineLearning-notebook/README.md

 # Machine Learning Documentation

-Foobar is a Python library for dealing with word pluralization.

-## ASL Classification with Transfer Learning
+## ASL Classification with Transfer Learning & ASL Object detection model

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all of the depedencies.